freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.

-Encouraing journalists to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.
+Encouraging journalists to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.

 .. tip:: Although it varies, the average throughput of an onion service is
-         about 300 kB/s, or roughly 2 hours for 2GB.
-Plan your backup and
+         about 3 Mbps, or roughly 90 minutes for 2GB.
+Plan your backup and restore accordingly.
-         restore accordingly.

 You can use the following command to determine the volume of submissions